 Placement Test (LAS Links) in Reading, Writing, Listening and Speaking

-Following consultation with student, ESL teacher, counselors and mainstream teachers, students are offered classes according to their ability to function in their native country and their overall ability to master academic subjects.
+Following a consultation with the student, ESL teacher, counselors, and mainstream teachers, students are offered classes according to their ability to function in their native country and their overall ability to master academic subjects.

 During their first month or so of school students receive:

 Newcomer Welcome and Orientation

 May include use of native language learning materials/translation

 Observation of student in various settings

 Building knowledge through academic and social language development

 Annual Assessment of English Language Proficiency using LAS Links (assessment tool)